A “functional cure” to HIV may have been discovered by a team of researchers at Hong Kong University’s AIDS Institute.

 The Sheba Medical Center in Israel is celebrating its 70th anniversary and it takes pride in being an oasis of peace in a region filled with violence and turbulence.

-Zurich University of Applied Sciences’ researchers have created a new screening device that uses 3D bioprinting that can produce images of muscle and tendon-like tissues.
+A 3D bioprinting device has been created by Zurich University of Applied Sciences’ researchers, this is a new screening device that can produce images of muscle and tendon-like tissues.

 Medscape conducted a survey for 2018 that focused on sexual harassment that included 3,700 physicians and 440 residents to analyze how does it affect them.